 Irene Ator has been an adjunct faculty member teaching studio organ for IPFW since 1981.
 She earned a Bachelor of Music Education with organ concentration degree from Indiana University in Bloomington, Indiana.
 She studied organ with Dr. Robert Rayfield.
 Prior to coming to Indiana, she studied piano in the Preparatory Department at the Eastman School of Music in Rochester, New York.
 During and after college she continued her organ studies at Eastman with Dr. David Craighead and Russell Saunders.
 She is a member of Pi Kappa Lambda National Music Honorary and Mu Phi Epsilon Music Fraternity.

-She is an active member of the Fort Wayne Chapter of the American Guild of Organists and has been Dean of the Chapter twice.
+She is currently serving on the Executive Board of the Fort Wayne Chapter of the American Guild of Organists and has been Dean of the Chapter twice.
 She was instrumental in securing the 2001 American Guild of Organists (AGO) Regional Convention in Fort Wayne.
-Mrs. Ator continues to teach organ and piano privately outside the university and is in demand as an accompanist for Concordia Lutheran High School choral department, Indiana State School Music Association (ISSMA) contests, and for many recitalists.
+Mrs. Ator continues to teach organ and piano privately and is in demand as an accompanist.
 The Irene Ator Scholarship was established in 2001 to help assist area high school students desiring to pursue organ study.